GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/trust-tokens/index.md

 layout: 'layouts/doc-post.njk'
 title: 'Trust Tokens'
 subhead: >
-  Trust Tokens is an API for websites to convey a limited amount of information from one browsing context to another (for example, across sites) to help combat fraud, without passive tracking.
+  An API to convey a limited amount of information from one browsing context to another (for example, across sites) to help combat fraud, without passive tracking.
 description: >
-  Trust Tokens is an API for websites to convey a limited amount of information from one browsing context to another (for example, across sites) to help combat fraud, without passive tracking.
+  An API to convey a limited amount of information from one browsing context to another (for example, across sites) to help combat fraud, without passive tracking.
 date: 2021-05-18
 updated: 2022-03-31
 authors: